CoT-X: An Adaptive Framework for Cross-Model Chain-of-Thought Transfer and Optimization

 \section{Introduction}

-Large language models (LLMs) equipped with Chain-of-Thought (CoT) reasoning~\cite{wei2022chain,kojima2023large} have demonstrated outstanding capabilities in solving complex problems across diverse domains.
-By generating explicit intermediate reasoning steps, these models can handle tasks requiring multi-step logical deduction, mathematical reasoning~\cite{gsm8k2021cobbe,ling2023towards}, and domain-specific knowledge integration~\cite{chen2023medcot,sun2024biocot}.
-The effectiveness of CoT prompting has driven its rapid adoption in applications such as educational tutoring systems~\cite{wang2024edcot,li2024cotteacher}, automated theorem proving~\cite{yang2023leanlm,wu2024proofnet}, and medical diagnostic support.

-Recent advancements in specialized reasoning models, such as DeepSeek-R1~\cite{li2024deepseekr1} and enhanced versions of Qwen3~\cite{qwen3}, have further pushed the boundaries of CoT reasoning.
-These models are optimized to produce detailed, step-by-step reasoning processes that often extend to thousands of tokens for complex problems.
-In medical contexts, for example, a comprehensive diagnostic reasoning chain may include symptom analysis~\cite{liu2024medreasoner}, differential diagnosis, evidence evaluation~\cite{wang2024medcot2}, and treatment recommendation~\cite{zhang2024llmmedagent}—providing transparent and interpretable decision-making crucial for high-stakes applications.

-Despite these advances, deploying CoT-enabled models in practice remains challenging due to their computational demands.
-The generation of long reasoning chains dramatically increases inference time and memory consumption~\cite{yao2024treeofthought,lightman2023lets,wang2023selfconsistency}.
-Experiments show that reasoning sequences for complex medical questions can exceed $2,000$ tokens, resulting in high latency and cost~\cite{liu2024medreasoner}.
-This overhead is particularly prohibitive in resource-constrained environments such as mobile devices, edge computing systems, and large-scale production pipelines that must process thousands of concurrent queries~\cite{wang2024edgecot,mittal2023edgegpt}.

-A promising solution lies in transferring reasoning chains from large, highly capable models to smaller, more efficient ones~\cite{magister2023teaching}.
-This approach allows lightweight models to inherit sophisticated reasoning abilities while retaining their efficiency~\cite{ho2024distilling}.
-The principle follows a “reason once, reuse many times” paradigm, in which a large cloud-based model performs a one-time, detailed analysis to generate a comprehensive CoT that can be cached and reused by smaller edge models for low-latency inference.
-For example, in a cloud–edge collaborative setup, a cloud model may conduct an in-depth diagnostic analysis, while an edge device (such as a mobile phone or autonomous vehicle) retrieves the cached reasoning trace to execute fast, high-accuracy predictions~\cite{mittal2023edgegpt,jiang2023federatedcot}.
-This paradigm not only mitigates the computational burden on local devices but also amortizes the inference cost of large models across multiple tasks.
+Chain-of-Thought (CoT) prompting has made explicit reasoning a central interface for large language models (LLMs)~\cite{wei2022chain,kojima2023large}.
+By externalizing intermediate steps, LLMs can solve tasks that require multi-step deduction, mathematical reasoning~\cite{cobbe2021gsm8k,hendrycks2021mmlu,srivastava2023bigbench}, and domain-specific knowledge integration~\cite{singhal2023clinical,jin2021medqa,jin2019pubmedqa,pal2022medmcqa}.
+This makes CoT attractive for educational tutoring, theorem proving, and medical decision support, where a final option without a rationale is often too brittle to inspect.